cornish/pathology-nlp/README.md

 Questions:

 1. Hand Extracted Reports?
-Adrie will work on this.
+Path will work on this.
 2. How many?
 More prostates (~1000s) than bladder.
 Prostate extracts more consistent
 3. Where will solution live?
    1. Process to parse reports